ADA or FMLA? Why conflating the two creates serious legal risk

 By: Cori Agnoni

 The National Labor Relations Board (“NLRB” or “the Board”) recently announced the readoption of the narrower 2020 joint employer rule (29 C.F.R. § 103.40) for determining joint employer status.
-Returning to the stricter standard reduces potential exposure, …
+Returning to the stricter standard reduces …

 Ohio mini-WARN Act expands requirements employers must follow in mass layoffs